Flexible monthly business insurance

 If you’ve not already secured funding (and if you need it), now is the time to go cap in hand to investors.
 If you’ve got a good business plan, have done your market research, have promising testing data, and can draw upon a good network of contacts, there are plenty of funding options out there for you.
 Business investment is a pretty big topic, so you may want to flip over to our Ultimate Guide to Startup Funding at this point.
 We’ll wait!

 If you’re a bit more pushed for time, here’s a basic run-through of a few investment options:

-- Grants.
-Organisations and institutions with a vested interest in the kind of product or service you’re offering may sometimes bestow grants to help with your business development.
+- Small business grants: Organisations and institutions with a vested interest in the kind of product or service you’re offering may sometimes bestow grants to help with your business development.
 Getting a grant will probably mean fighting off a lot of competition, so keep your ear firmly to the ground within your industry for likely openings, and refine your pitch to the highest standard when applying.

 Do The Paperwork